T0nyX1ang/Mathematical-Experiment/index.md

 ## Experiment Documents
 You can find our documents submitted as our homework in PDF format.
 Mistakes, or even misunderstandings of a theory are probable as we just study about it.

-Those codes will be released **after** we submit the document to our teacher.(Earlier than every Friday)
+These documents will be released **after** we submit the document to our teacher.(Earlier than every Friday)

 Here is a table of our documents:
 * [Experiment 0 Document](./exp0/exp0.pdf)